1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 3M's free cash flow is expected to recover nicely in the coming years, +39%, and +22% in 2021 and 2022, respectively after falling 29% this year.

-Rember that free cash flow is what's left over after running the business and investing in growth.
+Remember that free cash flow is what's left over after running the business and investing in growth.
 It's what funds buybacks (now suspended), dividends (a top priority according to management) and repays debt.

 Even if 3M's FCF payout ratio were to rise to over 100% this year, that merely means it would have to cover the shortfall with cash, of which it has $4.3 billion right now.